 Everytime you make a change to any operation in the current loaded workbench will try generating a new query plan for it.
 If you have a graph with composition errors, you'll need to resolve those composition errors before you can view the query plan of the given operatiion.
 To view the query plan, either right click the operation and select Open Query Plan or click the query plan icon in the row:

-The Apollo Solutions Team is considered Apollo's first customer.
+The Apollo Solutions Team is considered Apollo's first customer and actually where Apollo Workbench first started.
 We work with our customers on their graph implementations and every organization has unique challenges (along with a lot of common ones).
 When these challenges surface, we sometimes build some tooling or example to solve that unique challenge.
 This could incorporate many elements of the various Apollo OSS libraries.
 If you're interested in learning more about the Apollo Solutions Team and an Enterprise relationship with Apollo, please reach out through our website.